Student Health Insurance

 Am I eligible for the Student Health Plan offered through Gordon-Conwell?

 Yes, if they enroll in an alternate health insurance plan with "comparable coverage."
-If you are enrolled in 6 or more credit hours at South Hamilton or 9 or more hours at CUME, you submit a waiver form online before the waiver deadline of September 20, 2013.
+If you are a Hamilton student enrolled in 6 or more credits or Boston student enrolled in 9 or more credit hours in one semester, you must submit a waiver form online before the Spring waiver deadline of February 10, 2017.
 Students can waive inclusion only if they show proof of comparable coverage through another health insurance provider before this date.
 Specifically, the plan must be deemed by the Massachusetts Division of Health Care Finance & Policy (DHCFP) as “comparable coverage” to the Student Health Plan offered through Gordon-Conwell.
-To read the details on this law and DHCFP provisions, click here.
+To determine suitability of a health care plan and its compliance to DHCFP, please click here.
+Please be advised that Christian health share plans (eg. Samaritan Ministries) do NOT satisfy Massachusetts state laws regarding health insurance for students.

 When you fill out the waiver form, you must supply the following information: